rokmohar/alexa-assistant/fresh_install.md

 ![alt text](screenshots/new_stack.jpg)

 5. A new page will open titled "Select Template"
-6. Under "Choose a template" select "Specify an Amazon S3 template URL and past the following into the box
+6. Under "Choose a template" select "Specify an Amazon S3 template URL" and paste the following into the box

     ```
     https://s3-eu-west-1.amazonaws.com/googleassistantskillcloudformationbucket/cloudformation.json